-is fully automated house controlled by a sophisticated computer AI.
+The Smart House is a fully automated house controlled by a sophisticated computer Artificial Intelligence.
 Basically, you talk to the house, and tell it what you want, and it does it for you.
-Turn on the lights, cook breakfast, even draw your bath.
+Turn on the electronics, cook your meals, even draw your bath.
 Some smart houses will even monitor your vital signs.

-The AI often has a human name, and frequently have feminine personalities and voices.
+The AI often has a human name, and they frequently have feminine personalities and voices.

 - Natalie's house in Home Alone 4.